 Leprechauns were part of the Irish oral tradition long before written folklore in the form of epic poems were written in the High Middle Ages.
 One of the many indicators of this is in place names.
 For example, Knocknalooricaun in County Waterford derives its name from 'hill of the leprechauns' and Poulaluppercadaun in County Kerry means 'pool of the leprechaun'.
 So, although leprechauns really hit the big time in the 19th century CE, they do go back much further than is often assumed, and certainly, their origins and essential characteristics can be traced back to many similar supernatural figures in ancient Celtic and medieval Irish folklore.

-Origins: Lugh & Water Sprites
+The Origins of Leprechauns: Lugh & Water Sprites

 According to some scholars, the word leprechaun comes from the ancient Irish-Celtic god and cultural hero Lugh.
 Lugh was originally the god of the sun and light, and then he became a great warrior ruler of ancient Ireland.
 Lugh's stature (literally) diminished over time as the Christianization of Europe gathered pace.
 He was eventually transformed into Lugh-chromain, meaning 'stooping Lugh' as he now inhabited the underground world of sidh where all the other gods were relegated to as the people forgot their traditions and embraced new religions.
 Lugh thus becomes a sort of fairy craftsman, and from there, Lugh became 'leprechaun', the diminutive fairy-goblin in medieval folklore.